-7.6a.0 STARTER RELAY OPERATION CHECK
+7.6a.0 STARTER RELAY OPERATION CHECK from 2006 to

 7.6a STARTER RELAY OPERATION CHECK

 WARNING! - Remove the cap of the sparking plug (or plugs), since the safety systems that normally prevent accidental starting of the engine are cut out when the checking procedure is carried out.